-# Start a service
+# Start a service immediately

 sudo systemctl start nginx

-# Stop a service
+# Stop a running service

 sudo systemctl stop nginx

-# Restart a service (stop then start)
+# Restart a service (fully stops then starts)

 sudo systemctl restart nginx